 Other forms of non-violent resistance included sheltering Jews, listening to forbidden Allied radio broadcasts, and producing clandestine anti-Nazi newspapers.
+Courtesy of the U.S.H.M.M.

 - 1. Students will understand the difference between a democratic and a totalitarian government. - 2.
 Students will be able to explain the role of racism in Nazi Germany as national policy. - 3.
 Students will be able to explain the role of the legal system in Nazi Germany. - 4.
 Students will be able to cite examples of resistance among Jews and non-Jews.